ndudar/React-Router-Practice-2/README.md

   - a word to the wise: the above methods will completely clear out other searchParams, so if you are planning on having more than one param, there is more to this.
 This brings us to the next tactic:

     4. make a function to generate the search params, call this function in your Link passing in the key and value desired.
-In order to do this, you will need to use URLSearchParams from the URL API
+In order to do this, you will need to use URLSearchParams from the URL API.
+This will keep any other searchParams in tact.
     [URLSearchParams Documentation Here](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)
     ```
     function genNewSearchParamString(key, value) {